Islam in China: Republic of China

 In the 1900s decade, its estimated that there were 20 million Muslims in China proper (that is, China excluding the regions of Mongolia and Xinjiang).
 Of these, almost half resided in Gansu, over a third in Shaanxi (as defined at that time) and the rest in Yunnan.

-The Hui Muslim community was divided in its support for the 1911 Xinhai Revolution.
-The Hui of Shaanxi supported the revolutionaries while the Hui of Gansu supported the Qing Empire.
-The Hui of Xi'an joined Han revolutionaries in slaughtering the entire 20,000 Manchu population of Xi'an.
-The native Hui of Gansu led by general Ma Anliang sided with the Qing and prepared to attack the anti-Qing revolutionaries of Xi'an.
-Only some wealthy ransomed Manchus and females survived.
-Wealthy Han seized Manchu girls to become their slaves and poor Han troops seized young Manchu women to be their wives.
-Young pretty Manchu girls were also seized by Hui of Xi'an during the massacre and brought up as Muslims.

 The Qing dynasty fell in 1912, and the Republic of China was established by Sun Yat-sen, who immediately proclaimed the equality of the Han, Hui, Manchu, Mongol, and Tibetan peoples.
 This led to some improvement in relations between these different peoples.
 The end of dynasty also marked an increase in Sino-foreign interactions.
 This led to increased contact between Muslim minorities in China and the Islamic states of the Middle East.
 In 1912, the Chinese Muslim Federation was formed in the capital Nanjing.
 Similar organization formed in Beijing (1912), Shanghai (1925) and Jinan (1934).

+In the 1910s, many Chinese Muslims syncretized their beliefs with Confucianism, and worshipped Chinese gods alongside Allah.

 During the rule of the Kuomintang party, Muslim warlords (such as the Ma clique) were appointed as military governors of the provinces of Qinghai, Gansu and Ningxia.
 Bai Chongxi was a Muslim General and Defence Minister of China during this time.